hakank/picat_regex/README.md

 %   it's slow and doesn't handle zero-width patterns etc.

 ### Flags
-The program is compiled without any flags (except for regex_replace which replaces all occurrences).
+The program bp_pcre2.c is compiled without any flags (except for regex_replace which replaces all occurrences).

-The flags (that we all know and love from Perl) are the following from https://www.pcre.org/current/doc/html/pcre2pattern.html#internaloptions )
+The flags - that we all know and love from Perl - are the following from https://www.pcre.org/current/doc/html/pcre2pattern.html#internaloptions )
 ```
 - (?i)  for PCRE2_CASELESS
 - (?m)  for PCRE2_MULTILINE